kay30kim/MyOwnLibray/README.md

-Program name : libft.a__
+Program name : libft.a<br>
-Turn in files : Makefile, libft.h, ft_*.c_
+Turn in files : Makefile, libft.h, ft_*.c<br>
-Makefile : NAME, all, clean, fclean, re__
+Makefile : NAME, all, clean, fclean, re<br>
-Description : Write my own library(a collection of functions that will be useful oneday)__
+Description : Write my own library(a collection of functions that will be useful oneday)<br>